cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Implementation
 ^^^^^^^^^^^^^^

-Whereas the ``homebrewed flavors`` strategy had the modulefile invoke a Tcl procedure to determine which, if any, version of a module like a compiler was loaded and then adjust paths, the ``modulerc-based`` strategy instead uses the same Tcl procedures to default the modulefile which will be loaded.
+Whereas the :ref:`Homebrewed_flavors_strategy` had the modulefile invoke a Tcl procedure to determine which, if any, version of a module like a compiler was loaded and then adjust paths, the *Modulerc-based* strategy instead uses the same Tcl procedures to default the modulefile which will be loaded.
 This implies that there is a distinct modulefile for every build of the package, and an immediate consequence is that this strategy has many more modulefiles